MohammedNagdi/PolyKAN/README.md

 ## To-Do List

-- [Done] Implement a general method to wrap different orthogonal polynomial basis functions within KAN.
+- [x] Implement a general method to wrap different orthogonal polynomial basis functions within KAN.
 - [ ] Test the implementation based on accuracy, parameter count, and completion time:
     - [ ] Using the **MNIST** dataset.
     - [ ] On **interpolation** tasks.